libremfg/rhize-docs/content/how-to/gql/query-mutate-subscribe.md

 ---
 title: 'Query, mutate, and subscribe'
 categories: ["concepts"]
-description: Examples of how to use the different GraphQL operations in Rhize
+description: A guide to the three GraphQL operations in Rhize
 weight: 200
 menu:
   main: